MichaelCurrin/mkdocs-quickstart/docs/docs/tutorial/deploy.md

 Follow one of the approaches below:

 - [Run deploy command](#run-deploy-command) - Run a MkDocs CLI command locally to deploy.
-- [Deploy with GitHub Actions](#deploy-with-github-actions) - use the project's workflow to build and deploy to GH Pages on commits pushed to master.
+- [Deploy with GitHub Actions](#deploy-with-github-actions) - Use the project's CI workflow in the cloud to build and deploy to GH Pages on commits pushed to master.

-_Note this is for a Project Page on a subpath and not an Organization or User Page._
+_Note this is for a Project Page on a subpath, you will have to make adjustments to the command below if you want an Organization or User Page on the root path._

 ### Run deploy command
 > Run a MkDocs CLI command locally to deploy